 My team sells a large number of homes in Ottawa — about 700 a year — including many in the downtown core.
 So my agents have a vast knowledge of every type of home.
 They’re very educated when it comes to subjects like foundation, structures, wiring, plumbing, insulation, looking for faults, setbacks, and zoning.
 All of those are important factors when you’re selling or buying an older home downtown.

 When you’re selling, we’ll advise you on how to prepare your home.
 Usually, we recommend that you do only the basics — get rid of clutter, add a coat of paint, replace light fixtures, tidy up the front yard, and make sure minor repairs are taken care of.
-We don’t encourage major renovations or improvements because you won’t get back your investment.
+We don’t encourage major renovations or improvements when selling your home because you won’t get back your investment.
 We’ll also give you a realistic figure as to how much your home is worth in today’s market.
 Accurate pricing is a must so that you can sell your home fast for the maximum amount.

 2. Location Affects Pricing